 3. Heat Recovery Ventilators (HRVs): HRVs capture heat from the outgoing stale air and transfer it to incoming fresh air in cold climates.
 This process helps maintain a comfortable temperature without overusing the heating system, saving energy.

-4. Regular Maintenance: Regularly cleaning and maintaining your ventilation system can optimize its performance, reduce energy consumption, and extend the lifespan of the system.
+4. Regular Maintenance: Regularly cleaning and maintaining your ventilation system can optimise its performance, reduce energy consumption, and extend the lifespan of the system.

 Effective home ventilation is not just a luxury but a necessity in the modern home.
 A well-ventilated home ensures a healthier living environment, contributes to structural integrity, and can significantly reduce energy consumption.
 Remember, a home that breathes is a home that nurtures health and wellbeing while respecting our planet.